 Snowblowers may be disposed of curbside as long as the gas and oil are drained.
 Call Capitol Waste Services at 617-569-1718 to schedule a pickup.

 Tires & Rims

 One tire, without rim, may be disposed of curbside per week.
-Considered a bulky item and each household is allowed only one bulky item per week.
+These are considered to be a bulky item, and each household is allowed only one bulky item per week.
 Tire rims ($2 each) may be taken to:

 J.P.
 Carroll Company